sdss/mangadap/docs/corrections.rst

-Stellar velocity dispersions are currently provided for two approaches to the calculation:  A nominal correction is calculated using the quadrature difference between the instrumental dispersion of the template and galaxy spectra over the fitted wavelenghth range.
+Stellar velocity dispersions are currently provided for two approaches to the calculation:  A nominal correction is calculated using the quadrature difference between the instrumental dispersion of the template and galaxy spectra over the fitted wavelength range.
 This is the correction provided in MPL-5, MPL-7/DR15.
 In MPL-8 and later, we also provide a correction based on a fit of the optimal template with and without the resolution matched to the MaNGA data.  **For now**, use